 Furthermore, there are many questions surrounding why the policy changes came about, where the sudden need for revision sprouted from, and whether or not it detracts from the purpose of students’ need to protest.

-Speaking to his experiences protesting on campus, Jain noted the importance of responding to events in real time, and how the new code of conduct jeopardizes that.
+Speaking to his experiences protesting on campus, the student noted the importance of responding to events in real time, and how the new code of conduct jeopardizes that.

-Caila Bowen, a senior and primary organizer of #TheThreePercent protests, shares a similar sentiment to Jain: “Tufts boasts about civic engagement, often using it as a calling card of sorts, and yet they expect it to be neat and concealed and respectable to the institution,” Bowen explained.
+Caila Bowen, a senior and primary organizer of #TheThreePercent protests, shares a similar sentiment: “Tufts boasts about civic engagement, often using it as a calling card of sorts, and yet they expect it to be neat and concealed and respectable to the institution,” Bowen explained.

 Bowen argues that many demonstrations could not have occurred in a “neat and concealed and respectable” manner, but that “Tufts has no problem with reaping the benefits years later.”